dipankarShare/spark/Bronze_Silver_Gold.md

 This layered approach enhances data governance, improves data accessibility, and facilitates efficient data analysis, making it easier for organizations to derive valuable insights from their data.
 ```

-### Usage

-- Copy the above Markdown text into a file named `README.md` in your project directory.
-- This structure will render well on platforms like GitHub, providing a clear and organized overview of the data warehouse architecture.